gjovanov/roomler/ui/static/uploads/README.md

 # Uploads folder
-Here each room will get it's own folder for the message uploads
+Here we are creating subfolders for each room for storing conversation files